Particular/docs.particular.net/nservicebus/concepts/glossary.md

 ### [Message](/nservicebus/messaging/)

 A Message is the unit of communication for NServiceBus.
-Messages are send and received by endpoints.
+Messages are sent and received by endpoints.
 There are two general types of messages:

  * [Command](/nservicebus/messaging/messages-events-commands.md): Used to request that an action should be taken.
  * [Event](/nservicebus/messaging/messages-events-commands.md): Used to communicate that some action has taken place.